harveyr/easyrunner/README.md

 Currently, it has grown too big for its britches and needs to be paired down to a simpler state.
 I tried to turn it into a single-page terminal app with dynamic feedback using Python's curses module.
 Working out the resulting glitches, which varied depending on Python version, ended up being a time suck.
 Since this was originally written as a personal efficiency *booster*, I decided the continual costs weren't worth the benefits.

-I'll probably whip this into shape next time I have a new project that could use it.
+I'll probably whip this back into shape next time I have a new project that could use it.